Google Feed

 As the title says, I can’t stop writing and taking photos!
 Oh why?
 Why have I succumb to the addiction of BLOGGING?
 This is bad even though I should stick my nose to my books…and I think I’m getting sick since I got this weird itchy feeling on the back of my throat (uh oh).
 I just hope I don’t get sick since LSATs are in less than one week!
 Ok, enough of my dramatic, rambling antics and I’ll just talk about Kampuchea since their food is so very good and I’m skipping everything else I’ve posted pics of on my Flickr photostream for the past week.
 Are you confused?
 Yeah, so am I but let’s get to the food!

 Since today (Saturday), I don’t have classes and I needed a break from studying, I commuted from my house to the Lower East Side in the rain, to Kampuchea Noodle Bar.
 Why?
-Because I heard so many good things about it, from Robyn (on this particular post) to Ariel (the dude who’s been eating out with me for quite some time).
+Because I heard so many good things about it, from Robyn (on this particular post) to a food-lovin’ friend of mine.

 Interestingly enough, their glassware of choice is a handled Mason jar.